Child World: History

-Child World was founded by Sid Schneider and Joseph Arnesano in Quincy, Massachusetts in 1962.
+Child World was founded by Joseph Arnesano & Sid Schneider in Quincy, Massachusetts in 1962.
 It became a publicly-traded corporation in 1968, based in Avon, Massachusetts.

-After its acquisition of Children's Palace, from Kobacker Stores in 1975, Child World became the second largest toy retailer in the United States after Toys "R" Us.
-In many areas Child World stores operated near Toys "R" Us locations.

-Post merger, Child World began incorporating the Children's Palace stylised castle decor into its new stores.
+It acquired Children's Palace from Kobacker Stores in 1975.
+Post merger, Child World began incorporating the Children's Palace stylized castle decor into its new stores.
 The 1981 purchase of Child World by Cole National Corporation was followed by 1984's Kohlberg Kravis Roberts takeover of Cole.

-Until 1990 under President Peter Hayes, Child World employed a warehouse merchandising style with long aisles and over-stock storage above selling shelves.